 It’s important for your business to show up in relevant local searches because 50 percent of searchers visit businesses within 24 hours of a local search.

-Naturally, optimizing a business for local search has more to do with location than with other factors.
+Naturally, optimizing a business for local search has a lot to do with location.
 Search engines need to know exactly where your business is located so that when someone searches for a location, the search engine can find the businesses that are located there.

 To state the obvious for local search, you want to make sure your business’s name, address and phone number (NAP) is consistent across local listing directories as well as your website.
 That is the bare minimum you’ll need for local SEO, though.